1. Make sure you have light for outdoor portraits

-When taking a portrait, look for distracting elements in the background.
+When taking an outdoor portrait, look for distracting elements in the background.
 Sometimes you just need to move a few inches in either direction or use the subject to block it out.

-When taking a portrait, zoom in tight on the subject – making them the sole focus of the photo.
+Zoom in tight on the subject when creating an outdoor portrait.
+Make your subject the sole focus of the photo.
 If you don’t have a zoom lens, move closer to your subject.

 The best part of photography is learning something new.
 The worst part is forgetting something you were already taught.
 Making a conscious effort while practicing will commit tips to muscle memory and soon, without thinking, it will become second nature.
 You’ll master outdoor portraits in no time.